Owen Farrell: Early life

-Farrell was born in Billinge Higher End, Metropolitan Borough of Wigan, Greater Manchester, England, on 24 September 1991.
+Farrell was born in Wigan, Greater Manchester, England, on 24 September 1991.
 His birth was registered with the surname O'Loughlin as his parents were not married at the time, but changed his surname to Farrell when they married.

 Farrell began playing rugby league in his hometown at the age of eight for Wigan St Patricks.
 When his father Andy signed for Saracens in 2005, his family moved to Harpenden in Hertfordshire, where Owen at the age of 13 or 14 was introduced to rugby union for the first time.

 In 2014, Farrell told the Guardian newspaper: "It was a huge change.
 I was turning 14 and at first I was adamant I didn't want to leave Wigan.
 All my friends were there and I loved league.
 It was everything I'd ever known and I was sure I wouldn't like it down south.
 But I was probably the first one in the family to settle."

 He has two younger sisters, Elleshia and Gracie, and one younger brother, Gabriel.

 His maternal uncle is former Wigan Warriors and England rugby league captain Sean O'Loughlin, while his paternal uncle Phil Farrell has played for Ireland.
 He is also second cousin (via his fathers's side) to current Wigan captain and England international Liam Farrell and his younger brother Connor.

 He attended the University of Hertfordshire where he graduated with a BA (Hons) in Business.

 Club career

-2008–2009
+Saracens

 Farrell held the record of youngest player ever to appear in English professional rugby union after playing for Saracens 11 days after his 17th birthday, in a 26–17 home defeat against Llanelli Scarlets in the EDF Energy Cup on 5 October 2008, until this record was broken in November 2009 by George Ford of Leicester Tigers.

-2010–2012

 In the 2010–11 season, Farrell signed for Bedford Blues on loan.
 However, he returned to Saracens and was pivotal in the 2010–11 Aviva Premiership Final, kicking five penalties and converting James Short's try, ending with a personal haul of 17 points in the 22–18 victory over reigning champions Leicester Tigers.

-Farrell was “man of the match” in a 26–14 defeat of Harlequins which took Saracens to third in the Aviva Premiership.
+Farrell was "man of the match" in a 26–14 win over Harlequins which took Saracens to third in the Aviva Premiership.
 Saracens' head coach, Mark McCall told the Press Association: "Owen controlled the game with maturity beyond his years.
 He can play centre or fly-half with equal authority and we are delighted both with the win and with his performance."